-This plan will be monitored on a quarterly basis as part of the Council's Performance Management Framework to monitor service delivery, identify any risks and put in place any actions to develop and improve services.
+This plan will be monitored by each service area on a quarterly basis to monitor service delivery, identify any risks and put in place any actions to develop and improve services.

-All priorities and activities carried out by the Service Delivery directorate complement the Corporate vision 'to make South Derbyshire a great place to live, visit and invest.'
+All priorities and activities carried out by this directorate contribute to the vision 'to make South Derbyshire a great place to live, visit and invest.'

-Through the Service Plan, all corporate action plans and performance measures for the Directorate contribute to the corporate themes of:
+Through the service plan, all corporate action plans and performance measures for the Directorate contribute to the corporate themes of: